 "The IEP Team shall consider the communication needs of the child, and in the case of a child who is deaf or hard of hearing, consider the child's language and communication needs.opportunities for direct communications with peers and professional personnel in the child's language and communication mode, academic level, and full range of needs, including opportunities for direct instruction in the child's language and communication mode."

 But how does the "consideration of communication needs" mesh with the general applicability of the LRE concept?
-When you take into account both sections of the law, LRE and consideration of students who are deaf/hh, the individualized needs of the student becomes the primary predictor of the placement decision.
+When you take into account both sections of the law, LRE and consideration of students who are d/hh, the individualized needs of the student becomes the primary predictor of the placement decision.
 Only when the individualized needs of the student have been addressed should a team begin the discussion of WHERE those needs will be met.

 Other factors to consider, as well as factors that CANNOT be used in determining placement are distinguished in the following IDEA regulations, Appendix A, section I(1) under the subtitle of "Extent to which child will participate with nondisabled children".
 The regulation states that in all cases, placement decisions must be individually determined on the basis of each child's abilities and needs, and not solely on factors such as category of disability, significance of disability, availability of special education and related services, configuration of the service delivery system, availability of space, or administrative convenience.
 The regulation states, "Rather, each student's IEP forms the basis for the placement decision.
 Further, a student need not fail in the regular classroom before another placement can be considered.
 Conversely, IDEA does not require that a student demonstrate achievement of a specific performance level as a prerequisite for placement in to a regular classroom."

 Looking at the big picture of School Placement: Academically, Communicatively, and Socially